 - Investment decisions are based on expected future returns

 - The opportunity to outperform by investing in and trading a smaller number of good relative value bonds

 Unfortunately, these features are lost when you invest in a managed fund.
 When bonds mature in a managed fund or ETF, funds are usually reinvested.
 Income is absorbed into the fund and the fund manager pays a distribution which is typically quarterly.

 Bond funds advertise historical returns.
 Direct investment projects future returns giving you a better sense of expected income and overall yield to maturity.

 Source: FIIG Securities

 Direct bond investment means you decide which companies’ bonds to invest in.
-While a bond broker might make suggestions about bonds to include in a portfolio, you make the final decision.
+While a bond broker might make suggestions about bonds to include in a portfolio, you retain full control and make the final decision.
 Direct bond investors know all of the companies in their portfolio and there is complete transparency in this regard.

 In a low interest rate environment, it’s much harder for actively managed funds to outperform after higher fees are deducted.
 Some investors prefer not to invest in certain sectors for ethical or environmental reasons or just because they don’t think the sector is worth investing in.
 Direct investing allows for that flexibility.